shockey/workfrom/README.md

 `limit` | _Integer_ | no  | defaults to `20`
 `page`  | _Integer_ | no  | defaults to `1`

+## Contributing

+Pull requests are welcome, provided that documentation and tests are updated to match any changes made.

 [npm-image]: https://badge.fury.io/js/workfrom.svg
 [npm-url]: https://npmjs.org/package/workfrom